0x-maker/ngmi/README.md

    pnpm install
    ```

+3. Set up environment variables:
+   - Copy `.env.example` to `.env.local`
+   - Add your API keys for the AI providers you want to use

-3. Run the development server:
+4. Run the development server:
    ```bash
    npm run dev
    # or